wout/dat-docs/dat-metadata-standard.md

 This standard is intended for on-chain generative tokens but may also be suitable for other use cases.
 It describes a method to store code on the blockchain in a space-efficient way using Cardano's Native Tokens.

 Generative tokens created following this standard are called **Distributed Artefact Tokens** or **DAT**s.
-They are not necessarily a replacement for NFTs but rather a layer on top of Native Tokens.
+They are not necessarily a replacement for NFTs but rather a layer on top of Cardano's Native Tokens.
 They can be fungible, semi-fungible, or non-fungible.

 DATs introduce a way to instruct token viewers to query information from the blockchain.
 Creators can use the queried data to create dynamic, evolving, or interlinked token collections.
 Queries may include:
-Information about the current state of the blockchain.
+- Information about the current state of the blockchain
-Details from the token's mint transaction.
+- Details from the token's mint transaction
-Details from previously minted tokens.
+- Details from previously minted tokens

 ## Motivation: why is this CIP necessary?

 The four following problems describe the motive for creating this standard very well.